Menu

 Make cornbread – If you prefer to make a loaf of maple cornbread instead of muffins, simply pour your batter into a greased cake pan or a greased cast iron skillet.
 It will take longer to bake than the muffins (probably around 20-25 minutes), so keep an eye on your cornbread as it bakes.

 Store the muffins.
 If you won’t be eating the muffins in one sitting, store them in a single layer in an airtight container.
 Keep them in a cool, dry place for up to 3 or 4 days.
 Beyond 4 days, you’ll need to freeze them.
 Wrap each muffin in plastic wrap and then place them into a freezer-safe plastic bag or container.
-They will retainer their best quality for about 3 months.
+They will retain their best quality for about 3 months.

 Maple Corn Muffins